andreas-kupries/mirror/doc/vcs-api.md

 Signature: `merge PATH1 PATH2`

 Merge the two stores at the specified paths into a single store.
-The store at the second path is destroyed afterward.
+The store at the second path is destroyed afterward, by the caller of `merge`.